-The funding requirements of the urban transport sector, therefore, places a substantial financial burden on both the state and local government.
-As a result there is a need for an innovative and alternative methods of financing.
+The funding requirements of the urban transport sector, therefore, put substantial financial burden on the government, as a result of which there is a need for innovative and alternative methods of financing.
 In order to address these issues, there is a need to have a fund which:

-- Is dedicated exclusively to urban transport system of a city, which ensures a minimum annual allowance for the sector that is not subject to change; - Provides sustainable sources of funding for urban transport activities.
+- Provides dedicated and exclusive funding for urban transport system of a city, which ensures a minimum annual allowance for the sector that is not subject to change; - Provides sustainable sources of funding for urban transport activities.

-This has also been highlighted by the National Urban Transport Policy (NUTP) 2006, which emphasizes that in order to address urban transport problems, huge capital investments are required for which a dedicated fund should be set up, having revenues specifically for use in development of urban transport.
+This has also been highlighted by the National Urban Transport Policy (NUTP) 2006, which emphasizes that in order to address urban transport problems, huge capital investments are required.
+For this purpose, a dedicated fund should be set up, having revenues specifically for use in development of urban transport.